Complexity

 summary: ClassVar[str] = 'Restrict the maximum number of decorators.'

-class TooManyAwaitsViolation(node, text=None, baseline=None)[source]
+final class TooManyAwaitsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation